 6. INDEMNIFICATION AND LIMITATION OF LIABILITY

-Licensee agrees to indemnify and hold Licensor harmless from and against all loss, cost, expense or liability (including reasonable attorney’s fees) arising out of a claim by a third party against Licensor based upon Licensee’s use of the Software.
+User agrees to indemnify and hold Licensor harmless from and against all loss, cost, expense or liability (including reasonable attorney’s fees) arising out of a claim by a third party against Licensor based upon User’s use of the Software.

-Licensee agrees to indemnify and hold Licensor harmless from any loss or damages to Licensor related to, or associated with Licensee’s customizations, updates and/or corrections to the Software.
+User agrees to indemnify and hold Licensor harmless from any loss or damages to Licensor related to, or associated with User’s customizations, updates and/or corrections to the Software.

-Licensee agrees to indemnify and hold Licensee harmless, and defend at its expense, any action brought against Ryve NY LLC, its officers, directors, employees, shareholders, legal representatives, agents, successors and assigns to the extent that it is based on a claim that the customizations, updates and/or corrections developed by Licensee infringe any intellectual property rights of any third parties.
+User agrees to indemnify and hold User harmless, and defend at its expense, any action brought against Ryve NY LLC, its officers, directors, employees, shareholders, legal representatives, agents, successors and assigns to the extent that it is based on a claim that the customizations, updates and/or corrections developed by User infringe any intellectual property rights of any third parties.

-Licensor shall have no liability to Licensee for any damage sustained by Licensee as a result of Licensee’s use of the Software, whether such damages would arise as a result of breach of contract, tort or otherwise.
-Licensee has tested the Software and relies on its own judgment in utilizing it.
+Licensor shall have no liability to User for any damage sustained by User as a result of User’s use of the Software, whether such damages would arise as a result of breach of contract, tort or otherwise.
+User has tested the Software and relies on its own judgment in utilizing it.

-Licensor warrants that the use of the initially provided Software will not infringe any patent, copyright, or trademark in the United States or elsewhere, and Licensor shall indemnify and hold Licensee harmless against any and all losses, damages and expenses, (including attorney’s fees and other costs of defending any infringement action) which Licensee may sustain or incur as a result of a breach of this warranty.
+Licensor warrants that the use of the initially provided Software will not infringe any patent, copyright, or trademark in the United States or elsewhere, and Licensor shall indemnify and hold User harmless against any and all losses, damages and expenses, (including attorney’s fees and other costs of defending any infringement action) which User may sustain or incur as a result of a breach of this warranty.

+7. User represents and warrants compliance with all applicable laws, rules, and regulations in the jurisdictions where they operate.

-7. All other terms are as set forth in the Agreement CompanyRyve
+All other terms are as set forth in the Agreement.

+By clicking "Yes, I agree", you, as the User, (on behalf of yourself, individually, or as the authorized agent for the Company, if your business enterprise works under a corporate name), agree and expressly acknowledges that it has read, understood, and considered the consequences of this Agreement, it agrees to be bound by the terms of this Agreement, and it is legally competent to enter into this Agreement with Ryve.

+To accept the agreement, the user must click "Yes, I agree".

 [HARD-COPY SIGNATURE PAGE]

 IN WITNESS WHERE OF, the parties here to have executed this Agreement and agree to all the terms and conditions above.

-COMPANYRYVE:
+RYVE:

-Ryve NY LLC, a New York Limited Liability CompanyRyve
+Ryve NY LLC, a New York Limited Liability Ryve

 By:______________________________________